AspiredProgrammer/Resume-Website/README.md

 # Resume-Website
-Using Node.js, Express.js, React.js and Bootstrap to fetch and display resume-type information on a website.
+Using Node.js, Express.js, React.js and Bootstrap to fetch and display resume-type information from the server to a website.